Dollar Declines as President Trump Signals He May End Iran War

 The dollar continues to be undercut by a poor outlook for interest rate differentials, with the FOMC expected to cut interest rates by at least -25 bp in 2026, while the BOJ and ECB are expected to raise rates by at least +25 bp in 2026.

-EUR/USD (^EURUSD) today is up by +0.51%.
-The euro is moving higher today amid dollar weakness.
-Also, today’s report showing Eurozone Mar CPI rose +2.5% y/y, the most in 14 months, is hawkish for ECB policy.
-In addition, hawkish comments today from ECB Governing Council member Madis Muller boosted the euro when he said the ECB can't rule out an interest rate hike in April.
-On the negative side for the euro was today’s report that showed an unexpected decline in German Feb retail sales.
+EUR/USD (^EURUSD) on Tuesday rose by +0.67%.
+The euro moved higher on Tuesday amid dollar weakness.
+Also, Tuesday’s report showing Eurozone Mar CPI rose +2.5% y/y, the most in 14 months, is hawkish for ECB policy.
+In addition, hawkish comments on Tuesday from ECB Governing Council member Madis Muller boosted the euro when he said the ECB can’t rule out an interest rate hike in April.
+The euro added to its gains on Tuesday after crude oil prices dropped from a 3-week high and retreated.
+On the negative side for the euro was Tuesday’s report that showed an unexpected decline in German Feb retail sales.

 German Feb retail sales unexpectedly fell -0.6% m/m, weaker than expectations of a +0.3% m/m increase.